🎯 What is search intent optimization? (Direct answer)

 14. Intent Optimization for GEO and Generative Engines

-These engines are better at detecting the unstated purpose behind a query.
+- Generative engines pick up on implicit intent.
 "Python for data science" is explicitly informational, but implicitly the user may be heading toward evaluating courses or tools.
 Content that addresses both layers gets cited more often because it gives the AI more to work with when constructing a complete response.
+Tools like Claude can help automate parts of this intent-mapping work — see the Claude AI SEO automation guide →.

-Intent alignment alone is not sufficient for LLM citation.
+- Domain authority amplifies citation probability.
 SE Ranking's November 2025 analysis found that sites with over 32,000 referring domains are 3.5× more likely to be cited by ChatGPT than those with up to 200 referring domains.
 Intent-matched content on low-authority domains still competes — but authority amplifies citation probability significantly.
-Source: SE Ranking, November 2025, via Position Digital

-The same query means different things depending on what came before it.
+- Intent weighting depends on conversational context.
 If the previous turn compared two tools, the next query gets read with stronger commercial intent weighting even if the phrasing looks informational.
-Guides that flow naturally from explanation → comparison → recommendation are best suited to multi-turn AI conversations for this reason.
+Guides that flow naturally from explanation → comparison → recommendation are best suited to multi-turn AI conversations.

-Most sites have intent mismatches they don't know about — pages targeting queries where the content format simply doesn't match what Google ranks.
-An intent audit tends to be one of the highest-return SEO activities available, because the mismatches it uncovers are the kind of problem that backlinks and technical fixes cannot compensate for.
+Most sites have intent mismatches they don't know about — pages targeting queries where the content format doesn't match what Google ranks.
+An intent audit tends to be one of the highest-return SEO activities available, because mismatches are the kind of problem that backlinks and technical fixes cannot compensate for.
+This works well as a focused module inside a broader SEO audit → if you haven't run one recently.

 For each query, run modifier analysis and a quick SERP check.
 Build a spreadsheet: Query | Intent Type | Ranking URL | Page Format | Mismatch?
 (Y/N).
 That spreadsheet is your audit deliverable and your prioritisation list.